Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Introduction

 \section{Introduction}

-Symplectic integrators have been successful at studying a wide range of $N$-body particle dynamics in astrophysics and beyond, from planetary systems to galaxies with dark matter.
+Symplectic integrators have been successful at studying a wide range of $N$-body particle dynamics in astrophysics, from planetary systems to galaxies with dark matter.
 They are usually severely limited in that they require a timestep, but gravitation has no timescales associated with it.
 To combat this limitation, a number of techniques have been employed \citep{H19} such as block timestepping or hybrid integration, which have become the basis of popular dynamics codes.
-These modifications change the smoothness of the $N$-body integrator.
-The $N$-body Hamiltonian is a $C^\infty$ function for the domain of separations greater than $0$, meaning it can get differentiated infinite times with respect to phase space coordinates and still be defined.
-Traditional symplectic integrators constructed through operator splitting \citep{Y90,WH91} respect this symmetry of the $N$-body Hamiltonian and are still $C^\infty$.
-However, hybrid integrators \citep{C99,Reinetal2019,H19,Wisdom2017} are $C^n$, where $n$ is an integer satisfying $n \ge 0$.
-A $C^n$ function can be differentiated $n$ times and still be continuous.
-Block time-stepping methods \cite{farr07} and integrator subcycling methods \cite{S05,DLL98} are not derived from smooth Hamiltonians; they switch in analogy to the `modified Heaviside function' from \cite{Reinetal2019}.
-It remains to be seen whether Hamiltonian smoothness is a symmetry which integrators, whether they are symplectic or not, should mimic, just as they might mimic the conservation of Poincar\'{e} invariants, the existence of a global Hamiltonian \citep[Section IX.3.2]{hair06}, the time-reversibility \citep{HB18}, or the angular and total momentum conservation.
+These modifications change the smoothness of the {$N$-body integrator Hamiltonian}.
+The $N$-body Hamiltonian is a $C^\infty$ function for the domain of separations greater than $0$, meaning it can get differentiated infinite times with respect to phase space coordinates and still be {continuous}. {It is also called smooth.
+Smoothness measures the number of continuous derivatives.} Traditional symplectic integrators constructed through operator splitting \citep{Y90,WH91} respect this symmetry of the $N$-body Hamiltonian and are {obtained from} $C^\infty$ {Hamiltonians}.
+However, hybrid integrators \citep{C99,Reinetal2019,H19,Wisdom2017} are {derived from $C^n$ Hamiltonians}, where $n$ is an integer satisfying $n \ge 0$.
+A $C^n$ function can be differentiated $n$ times and still be continuous. {$n$ is denoted the differentiability class order (DCO).} {A $C^{1,1}$ function has a Lipschitz continuous, rather than continuous, derivative.} Block time-stepping methods \cite{farr07} and integrator subcycling methods \cite{S05} are not derived from smooth Hamiltonians; they switch in analogy to the `modified Heaviside function' from \cite{Reinetal2019}.
+It remains to be seen whether Hamiltonian smoothness is a symmetry which integrators, whether they are symplectic or not, should mimic, just as they might mimic the conservation of Poincar\'{e} invariants, the existence of a global Hamiltonian \citep[Section IX.3.2]{hair06}, the time-reversibility \citep{HB18}, or the angular and total momentum conservation. {If an integrator is not Hamiltonian, we can still quantify its smoothness through its modified differential equations \citep[e.g.][]{hair06,HB18}}.